Main Cancelled or Canceled Takeaways:

 - Canceled and cancelled are both correct spellings.

-- Cancelling and canceling follow the same country-specific preferences as cancelled and canceled.
+- Cancelling and canceling follow the same regional preferences as cancelled and canceled.

 It’s every traveler’s nightmare.
 Snow is falling.
 Ice covers roads and runways.
 All flights are canceled…

 If you’re wondering whether to use cancelled or canceled, well, it might depend on where you’re from.

 It’s easy to forget an L when there should be two or to add an L when there should only be one.
 Here’s the bottom line.
 Whether you spell it cancelled or canceled, it doesn’t really matter.

 Despite each country’s spelling preferences, they’re just that—preferences.
 Neither way is actually wrong.